Keto Almond Flour Crusted Fried Rockfish Recipe

 Fresh rockfish tastes similar to cod.
 It has a mild, slightly sweet flavor.
 Rockfish is a lean white fish with a lower fat content so it has a light flavor that will easily take on the flavors you cook with it.

 How to Cook Rockfish?

-It’s easy to have battered fried fish on the keto diet.
+This batter is easy and we don’t have to use all-purpose flour.
 Dusting your fish fillet with a mixture of almond flour and unflavored whey protein powder creates the perfect, crispy crust on the outside of the white fish when fried.
-Not only is the fish fry mixture low carb, but it’s gluten-free too – it’s a great alternative for fish fillets!
+The creates the perfect texture for the crust and it’s a great alternative for fish fillets!

 Whey protein powder is quickly becoming a favorite ingredient to dredge my fried foods in.
 It helps to create a crispy crust that you see on fried chicken or French fries

 .
 The downside is that it can burn easily when frying.
 So make sure you only heat your skillet to medium heat when you are making pan seared rockfish.
 It’s better to cook a white fish coated in protein powder longer at a low heat than to risk burning the crust.The brand of protein powder I use is by Isopure

 .
 Make sure you get the unflavored protein powder and not the vanilla.Another breading option to your rockfish recipe would be to add panko.